 - Next, add spices, stir and cook for one minute.

 - Add about 1/2 of tomato sauce, brown sugar, and the all of crushed tomatoes, stir.
 (You can add more sauce if you want).

-- Place the zucchini cubes and Turkey sausage links in (uncooked).
+- Place the zucchini cubes and vegan meat.
 If you save the parmesan rind, throw that in too (take out before serving).

 - Allow to took low heat for 3 or more hours, covered.
 Stir occasionally.